How to Plant and Care for Herbs

 Perennial: Comes back every year.
 Perennial herbs tend to get woody stems over time.

 Tender Perennial: May or may not survive winter in our area.
-Can be put outside in pots in Spring and Summer and brought back inside for Fall and Winter.
-They can be grown in protected areas or near house and mulched well in winter.
-Usually if it survives its first winter it is perennial.
-A lot of tender perennials must be brought inside for winter.
+Can be grown outside in pots in spring and summer and brought back inside for fall and winter.
+Most tender perennials should be brought inside for winter.

 Biennial: Lives and grows for 2 years.
 The first year it produces foliage.
 The second year it produces fruit and/or flowers.
 Then it dies.

-Annual: Grow in one season.
+Annual: Grows in one season.
 After the season is over they die.
 Most herbs will do best indoors if given a well-lit location away from cold drafts and heating vents.
-Visibility is important too!
-Placing herbs where you will see them means you will probably use them more often.
+Visibility is also important.
+Placing herbs where you will see them regularly means you will probably use them more often.

 Remember:

-Use your herbs often and when they start looking sickly, discard them and get a new herb.
+Use your herbs often and if they start looking poorly, discard them and get a new herb.
 It doesn’t mean you have failed as a gardener.

 Additional Information: